GenericMappingTools/gmtserver-admin/MAINTENANCE.md

 - *reg* is the grid registration.
 It can be either **p** (pixel) or **g** (gridline)
 - *suffix* is the grid suffix.
 It can be *grd* or *tif*.

+## Grid and Image domains

+All grid and image products shall use longitude range ±180 and not 0-360.
+The recipe files shall deal with any longitude conversions needed.
+Coverage grids (to fill in missing tiles, for instance) shall have the same range as the grid it is filling in for.

+## Tiles masks

+Grids holding information about presence of absence of 1x1 degree tiles shall be in 0-360 range format and use gridline-registration so that we can check the result using the lower-left integer coordinate of the grid cell rather than the center coordinate (off by 0.5) in a pixel grid.

 ## Grid registrations

 GMT serves up both pixel and gridline registered files if possible.